Farouk-Echaref/Software_Architecture/1_software_archi_princple/readme.md

 ![alt text](micro_issues.png)

-* for example when configuring the communication between the services, a microservice may be down, unhealthy or just not ready and not responding yet, while another service starts sending requests to its API expecting a fullfied response.
+* for example when configuring the communication between the services, a microservice may be down, unhealthy or just not ready and not responding yet (docker or k8s can solve this, by checking readiness and liveness ), while another service starts sending requests to its API expecting a fullfied response.

 ### Tools to tackle these challenges: